Success in scheduling discovery calls and appointment setting B2B, Lead Generation and sales prospecting all boils down to some basic core principles.

 - #1 reason people don’t meet with you is that you don’t give them enough reason to meet with you.

-- If you think your competition is saying something, don’t say it.
+- If you envision your competition saying the same thing you are saying, don’t say it.

-- It is not about qualification.
+- It is not about qualifying.
 Focus on active disqualification.

 - Focus on buyers only.
 Throw the rest down the stairs.